reminder-bot/reminder-rs/README.md

 Reminder Bot can be built by running `cargo build --release` in the top level directory.

 ### Setting up Python
 Reminder Bot by default looks for a venv within it's working directory to run Python out of.
-To set up a venv, install `python-venv` and run `python -m venv venv`.
+To set up a venv, install `python3-venv` and run `python3 -m venv venv`.
 Then, run `source venv/bin/activate` to activate the venv, and do `pip install dateparser` to install the required library

 ### Environment Variables
 Reminder Bot reads a number of environment variables.
 Some are essential, and others have hardcoded fallbacks.
 Environment variables can be loaded from a .env file in the working directory.